thibautambrosino/REPR/pbr/README.md

 ### 3. Image-Based Lighting (IBL): Specular

-For the specular IBL, the texture encodes different version of the environment for different roughness value.
+For the specular IBL, the texture encodes different version of the environment for different roughness values.
 There is a total of **6** roughness levels, starting at the bottom of the texture.

-Each level is then half the size of the previous level.
+Each level is **half the size** of the previous one.
 Thus, you will need to compute the good position of the UV from the roughness value.

 In order to get proper blending, you are advised to sample two roughness levels simultaneously, and to blend them together.

-The tasks to accomplish to lit your objects with the specular IBL are:
+The tasks can be summed up as:
 1. Load one of the  `specular` files provied in the folder `assets/env`
+2. Load the texture `assets/ggx-brdf-integrated.png` containing the precomputed BRDF
-2. Convert the reflected ray from cartesian to polar
+3. Convert the reflected ray from cartesian to polar
-3. Offset the polar coordinates according to the roughness level
+4. Offset the polar coordinates according to the roughness level
-4. Repeat step **2** and **3** for a second level
+5. Repeat step **2** and **3** for a second level
-5. Fetch both levels and blend them together according to how far between the two the sample was
+6. Fetch both levels and blend them together according to how far between the two the sample was
+7. Apply the result to the rendering equation using the pre-computed BRDF

 This is the kind of results you should get with the diffuse texture `Alexs_Apt_2k-specular-RGBM.png`:
 ![Example of results you should obtain using only the diffuse IBL](./screenshots/ibl-specular.jpg)

-Now that you implemented both the diffuse and the specular IBL, you can see the combined result of both:
+Now that you implemented both the diffuse and the specular IBL, take a look at the combined results:

 ![Example of results you should obtain with both the diffuse and specular IBL](./screenshots/ibl-total.jpg)